aeternity/AEXs/AEXS/aex-2.md

     `Object`

-    - `id` - The unique identifier, must conform to the [UUID v4 standards](https://tools.ietf.org/html/rfc4122#page-14)
+  - `id` - A unique identifier, must conform to the [UUID v4 standards](https://tools.ietf.org/html/rfc4122#page-14)

     ##### Returns

     Object`

-    - `id` - The unique identifier as in request
+    - `id` - same id as in the corresponding request
     - `data` - Value will always be equal to `pong`

 - `error`: used to communicate any error occurred.
 Embedded `data` field in each error object MUST contain the `request` that triggered it.